 VASG can provide assistance to applicants in identifying potential mentors, discussing the mentor’s roles and responsibilities, and answering questions regarding the goals of the fellow-mentor relationship.

 VASG-funded projects require a 50 percent funding match (i.e., budgets must show $1 of match for every $2 of Sea Grant funding requested).
 Only non-Federal funds may be committed as matching contribution.
-VASG will make all awards to the student’s primary faculty advisor, who must be listed as the principle investigator (PI) on the fellowship application.
+VASG will make all awards to the student’s primary faculty advisor, who must be listed as the principal investigator (PI) on the fellowship application.

 Stay up-to-date on fellowship, internship, training, and research funding opportunities offered by Virginia Sea Grant.